 Article 47.
-The Licensee shall enter into contractual arrangements with the District Engineer, U.S. Army Engineer district, Sacramento, California, pursuant to the River and Harbor Act of June 25, 1938, with respect to supplying storage for water in USACE's Englebright Lake for power development at the New Narrows Power Plant, upon such conditions of delivery, use and payment as the Secretary of the Army may approve, such payments to be deposited to the credit of USACE's Englebright Lake.
+The Licensee shall enter into contractual arrangements with the District Engineer, U.S. Army Engineer district, Sacramento, California, pursuant to the River and Harbor Act of June 25, 1938, with respect to supplying storage for water in USACE's Englebright Reservoir for power development at the New Narrows Power Plant, upon such conditions of delivery, use and payment as the Secretary of the Army may approve, such payments to be deposited to the credit of the Englebright Reservoir.

 Article 48.
-The Licensee shall assume liability for any structural damage to USACE's Englebright project incurred as a result of construction of the proposed New Narrows power facilities.
+The Licensee shall assume liability for any structural damage to USACE's Englebright Project incurred as a result of construction of the proposed New Narrows power facilities.

-[Licensee considers this article to be out-of-date since it pertains to initial Project construction, which has been completed.]
+[Licensee considers this article out-of-date since it pertains to initial Project construction, which has been completed.]